nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 4. `saveSurveySubmission()` makes a POST request to the JSON Server API
 5. The API saves the data to our database.json file
 6. The API returns a response with status 201
-7. A custom event is dispatched to notify other components

 ## Testing the Submission Process